VirgilSecurity/demo-backend-nodejs/README.md

 ```

 ### /virgil-jwt endpoint
 This endpoint checks whether a user is authorized by an authorization header.
-It takes user's authToken, finds related user identity and generates a virgil token (which is [JSON Web Token](https://jwt.io/)) with this identity in a payload.
+It takes user's `authToken`, finds related user identity and generates a `virgilToken` (which is [JSON Web Token](https://jwt.io/)) with this `identity` in a payload.
 Use this token to make authorized api calls to Virgil Cloud.

 ```http
 GET https://localhost:3000/virgil-jwt HTTP/1.1